If you loved A Kind of Murder, try Six Minutes to Midnight

 What they share

-Both films are directed by Andy Goddard, and they both carry the paranoid mood tag, and they sit in Drama / Thriller territory.
+Both films are directed by Andy Goddard, and they both carry the paranoid, slow burn mood tags, and they sit in Drama / Thriller territory.
 If that's the register that drew you to A Kind of Murder, the second film will land in a comparable space — through a different lens.

 What Six Minutes to Midnight is